Want to make your own DIY Wooden Wagon? I’ll show you how 🙂

 You can stain/paint now or later, but since I was painting and staining the base and box two different colors, I found it easiest to finish them before screwing them together in the next step.

 Step 4: Attach Wagon Box to Wagon Base

 I used 1 ¼″ wood screws (pocket hole screws work fine for this) to secure the box from step 3 to the base from step 2 together.

 I just used 1 screw at each corner through the bottom of the box into the base below.

 Step 5: Add Handle to DIY Wagon

-To add the handle to the wagon, I used a dowel rod and two eye bolts.
-I predrilled holes into the base, then screwed the eye bolts into these holes.
+To add the decorative handle to the wagon, I used a dowel rod and two eye bolts.
+Make sure the dowel rod will fit into the holes on the eye bolts.

 If you didn’t have a 1×2, you could make the whole handle from a dowel if you wanted.